Hi lindsey! What can learners expect if they come to study in your department?

 Depending upon the outcome of their school qualifications and our initial assessment of their skills, they will either study GCSE English Language or Functional Skills English.

 tell us a little bit about yourself...

 I was born and raised in Bridgnorth and went to Oldbury Wells secondary school.
-I’ve worked for local government as Housing and Council Tax Benefits Assessor then completed a PGCE to be a Primary School teacher in September 2001.
+I’ve worked for the local government as a Housing and Council Tax Benefits Assessor, then completed a PGCE to be a Primary School teacher in September 2001.

 I taught at Lilleshall and Tibberton (both near Newport) until April 2015 when I moved to Telford College.
 I’ve also lived and worked in Senior Boarding at Adams’ Grammar School in Newport for 16 years (until July 2014) working with boys aged 16-18.

 I moved to Telford College as I wanted to move from primary education into a different educational setting.

 What do you enjoy the most about your job?

 Working with students to improve their confidence in a subject they didn’t think they could achieve in.

 How do you and your team get the best out of students?